 - Kosher salt and freshly cracked black pepper

 - Remove roast from packaging, rinse well.
 Pat completely dry, wrap with 3 layers of cheesecloth.
 Place on a rack on a sheet pan in back of refrigerator, fat side up.
 After 24 hours, remove, unwrap, discard cheesecloth and wrap with a fresh piece.
 Place back in refrigerator for 6 to 9 days undisturbed.

-- Remove roast from refrigerator.
+- 2 hours before roasting, take the roast out of the refrigerator.
 Remove cheesecloth, cut away the fat and trim the ends and any discolored parts of the roast.